 You don’t have to build an image from scratch.
 Many software projects provide images that containerize their software.
 For practically all computer languages, including Python, there are multiple base images you can choose from.

-Just like Python classes, you can extend such images with your own specifics, as I will demonstrate below.
+Just like Python classes, you can extend such images with your specifics, as I will demonstrate below.
 By doing so, you are adding a new layer on top of an existing image.
-Because of this layering, Docker images can be stored and build very efficiently.
-For example, many images might all share the same Debian Linux base image, and extend it with their own specific software requirements:
+Because of this layering, Docker images can be stored and built very efficiently.
+For example, many images might all share the same Debian Linux base image and extend it with their specific software requirements:

 Dockerize your Python project